ankaAR/bestiario5e/_creatures/guardian-naga.md

 ***Rejuvenation.*** If it dies, the naga returns to life in 1d6 days and regains all its hit points.
 Only a wish spell can prevent this trait from functioning.

-***Spellcasting.*** The naga is an 11th-level spellcaster.
+***Lanzamiento de conjuros.*** The naga is an 11th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 16, +8 to hit with spell attacks), and it needs only verbal components to cast its spells.
 It has the following cleric spells prepared:

-* Cantrips (at will): mending, sacred flame, thaumaturgy
+* Trucos (a voluntad): mending, sacred flame, thaumaturgy

 * 1st level (4 slots): command, cure wounds, shield of faith